ExpediaGroup/data-highway/agent/traffic-control/README.md

 model with the current status of whether the `topicExists`, the number of `partitions`, the `replicationFactor` and `numberOfMessages` for each topic.

-The agent reads from `/topic` and reads from and writes to `/status` and `messagestatus` in the model.
+The agent reads from `/topic` and reads from and writes to `/status` and `messageStatus` in the model.
 Below is an example of the model subset that the agent uses with example values:

 ```